 I will admit that I struggle with this.
 It’s really a love-hate relationship.
-I love that I can access my email in mere seconds, that I can look up the pediatrician’s phone number from my car, and get directions on-the-go.
+I love that I can access my email in mere seconds, that I can look up the pediatrician’s phone number from my car, and get directions on the go.

-I hate that I feel the need to incessantly check my Facebook feed, or see how many likes my latest Instagram post has received.
+I hate that I feel the need to incessantly check my Facebook feed or see how many likes my latest Instagram post has received.
 My two-year-old pretends to talk and surf on the phone, for goodness sakes!
 This is not an inherent behavior.
 This is a learned behavior.

 We have to model appropriate screen time behavior.

 No devices at the dinner table is always a good start.
 So is turning off the TV when no one is watching it.
 Admittedly, this is a hard one for us.
 I feel like our TV is on constantly.
-But constant white noise causes distraction, and prevents real and meaningful conversation from occurring.
+But constant white noise causes distraction and prevents the real and meaningful conversation from occurring.
 Try starting the habit of putting devices away and turning electronics off for certain periods of the day and see how much more connected you feel to your family.

 Good habits aren’t created overnight.

-Keeping balance with your smart phone will teach your kids to do the same.
-Don’t want your kids to be smart phone zombies?
-Don’t be a smart phone zombie yourself!
+Keeping balance with your phone will teach your kids to do the same.
+Don’t want your kids to be phone zombies?
+Don’t be a phone zombie yourself!
 Set time limits for everyone in the household — from the oldest to the youngest.
 Whether that’s 5 to 10 minutes first thing in the morning to catch up on the evening’s events and emails or a specified amount of time at naps or before bed — make a plan and stick to it!
 Do the same for your children, from that first educational game on the iPad to taking the electronics away at bedtime in high school.
 It will ultimately make a huge difference.

 Consume media together.

 Get involved with what your children are watching.
 Watch TV or YouTube Kids videos together.
 Play games together.
 Monitor what social media your children have access to — assuming you allow them access to social media at all.
-This is great opportunity to share your values and your beliefs with your children.
+This is a great opportunity to share your values and your beliefs with your children.
 Talk to them about what they are seeing.
 And by all means, don’t be afraid to get outside and away from screens entirely!
 Go to the playground.
 Go for a nature walk.
 Play Barbies or dress-up together.
 Whatever it takes.
 Just get involved!

 Keep distractions to a minimum.